 Fampyra is indicated for the improvement of walking in adult patients with multiple sclerosis with walking disability (Expanded Disability Status Scale 4-7).

-Fampyra is used to improve walking ability in adults with multiple sclerosis (MS) who have a walking disability.
+Fampyra is a medicine used to improve walking ability in adults with multiple sclerosis (MS) who have a walking disability.

 MS is a disease of the nerves, in which inflammation destroys the protective sheath around the nerves.

 It contains the active substance fampridine.

 Fampyra is available as 10 mg tablets taken without food twice a day, 12 hours apart.

 After two to four weeks, patients are evaluated and those who have not shown an improvement should stop treatment.
 Treatment should also be stopped if a patient’s walking ability worsens or if the patient does not report any benefit.

 The medicine can only be obtained with a prescription, and should be prescribed by a doctor experienced in treating MS. For further information, see the package leaflet.

 For the body’s muscles to contract, electrical impulses are transmitted along the nerves to the muscles.
 In MS, this transmission of electrical impulses is impaired when the protective sheaths around the nerves become damaged, which can lead to muscle weakness, muscle stiffness and difficulty walking.